xSkriptx/Auto-Datamining-Growtopia/README.md

 # Growtopia Update Monitor

 Growtopia Update Monitor is an **automatic update & data-mining tool** built with Python and Tkinter.
+It continues the **Bolwl Datamining Project**, providing an easy way to track and analyze Growtopia updates..
 It monitors Growtopia’s official files, app versions, and cache servers, then notifies you via **Discord bot or webhook** when new updates are detected.

 ## ✨ Features